ably/ably-js/docs/react.md

 ### Define Ably channels

-Once you've done this, define Ably channels you want to use by utilizing the `ChannelProvider` component:
+Once you've set up `AblyProvider`, define Ably channels you want to use by utilizing the `ChannelProvider` component:

 ```jsx
 <ChannelProvider channelName="your-channel-name">